Onkarsolanke83/store-rating-app/README.md

 2. Install dependencies with `npm install`
 3. Set up your `.env` file (see example in code)
 4. Start the backend server: `node server/index.js` or `nodemon server/index.js`
-5. Start the frontend (if applicable)
+5. Start the frontend by npm run dev

 ---